Matthew Johns: Playing career

-He played as for the Knights, playing outside his younger brother Andrew Johns at halfback for nine seasons.
+Johns played as for the Knights, playing outside his younger brother Andrew Johns at halfback for nine seasons.
 Johns was part of the Australian squad that won the 1995 Rugby League World Cup, and went on to play eight matches for his country.
 He also played four State of Origin series matches for New South Wales for four losses.
 Another highlight of his career with the Knights was the 1997 Australian Rugby League grand final victory over the Manly-Warringah Sea Eagles.

 Johns was selected for the Australian team to compete in the end of season 1999 Rugby League Tri-Nations tournament.
 In the final against New Zealand he played at five-eighth and scored a try in the Kangaroos' 22–20 victory.

 Salary cap problems led to Johns leaving the Newcastle club at the end of 2000 to play a season with the UK based Super League club Wigan.
 He considered playing for Wales at the 2000 Rugby League World Cup due to his Welsh heritage.
 Johns played for the Wigan Warriors at five-eighth in their 2001 Super League Grand Final loss to the Bradford Bulls.

 Johns returned to the National Rugby League in 2002 to play a season with the Cronulla-Sutherland Sharks, before shoulder and neck injuries forced his retirement at the end of the season.